andreasdominik/SnipsGoogleTTS/README.md

 To make it permanent add the command to the file `.bashrc` in the home directory of the user that runs Snips on the Raspberry Pie.

-As last step the Cloud SDK must be intsalled.
+As last step the Cloud SDK must be installed.
 To check the installation run
 ```
 $ gcloud auth application-default print-access-token